mHealth Research Group, Northeastern University

 mHealth and HCI Laboratory

 The HCI lab on our floor supports the development and evaluation of advanced human computer interface technologies.
 The laboratory includes rooms used for interviewing, observing human subjects, and testing in-home and mobile sensor technologies, as well as additional space for software development computers.
 Other computers are specially equipped for video capture, review, and editing.
-The lab has a range of display devices for experimentation, including multiple 65”+ displays.
-The lab includes a mock living room that can be used for rapid prototyping and testing of home and wearable-based persuasive sensor systems.
-We are currently constructing a sophisticated bicycle simulator for research on active transportation.
+The lab has a range of display devices for experimentation, including multiple large displays.
+The lab includes a "room of requirement" that can be used for purposes such as prototyping and testing of home and wearable-based persuasive sensor systems.
+We hope to create a sophisticated bicycle simulator for research on active transportation sometime soon. |

 Exercise Science Laboratory